 Charlotte Knobloch

-Victims feel that recognition of the suffering they have endured is just as important as the financial compensation.
+Victims feel that recognition of the suffering they have endured is just as important as financial compensation.

 Charlotte Knobloch